-Line 15.
+Lines 15 and 15a.
 Include on line 15 the sum of:

-- Any cash paid to you by the other party; - The FMV of other (not like-kind) property you received, if any; and - Net liabilities assumed by the other party-the excess, if any, of liabilities (including mortgages) assumed by the other party over the total of (a) any liabilities you assumed, (b) cash you paid to the other party, and (c) the FMV of the other (not like-kind) property you gave up.
+- Any cash paid to you by the other party; - The FMV of other (non-like-kind) property you received, if any; and - Net liabilities assumed by the other party-the excess, if any, of liabilities (including mortgages) assumed by the other party over the total of (a) any liabilities you assumed, (b) cash you paid to the other party, and (c) the FMV of the other (non-like-kind) property you gave lines.
+They should write at the top of the sheet, their name and identifying number as they appear on the Form 8824.